US-CBO/captax/docs/environment_parameters.md

 >
 > **Source**: CBO
 >
-> **Note**: The difference between 1.0000 and this parameter represents the share of returns from equity-financed investment in fixed assets paid out as dividends.
+> **Note**: The difference between 1.0000 and this parameter represents the share of returns from equity-financed investment in fixed assets paid out as dividends

 ### Rate of return parameters